top of page

 Covers up to four members in the same household

-Administration of the USWCA is overseen by an executive committee elected by the membership and comprised of a President, Vice President, Treasurer, Secretary, and Member at Large.
+Administration of the USWCA is overseen by an executive committee elected by the membership and comprised of a President, Vice President, Treasurer, Secretary, and Members at Large.

 President: Caroll-Ann Alie